23 Offbeat Things To Do In Nashville You Won’t Believe Exist

 It’s where you’ll find the famous "Wings" mural (perfect for your Instagram moment), plus some of the city’s hottest restaurants and cocktail lounges.
 The shopping scene mixes indie finds with designer labels, and the vibe shifts effortlessly from laid-back coffee sipping to late-night dancing.

-3. Tour Historic RCA Studio B
+3. Historic RCA Studio B

-📍 Location: 1611 Roy Acuff Pl, Nashville, TN 37203
+- Address: 1611 Roy Acuff Pl, Nashville, TN 37203 (tours depart from the Country Music Hall of Fame).

 More than 35,000 songs were recorded at Studio B—including over 200 by Elvis Presley alone.